 Sea turtles on the other hand grow to 1.5m and weigh up to 150kg.
 While active they can hold their breath for 4-5 minutes, they live a submerged life they will sleep underwater for several hours at at time when less active.
 One word to describe the GST: Majestic.

 Galapagos Land and Marine Iguanas

 The marine iguana, is much more agile however.
 They can dive over 9m deep and glide through the water with ease.
-It’s rather enjoyable watching the sea lion pups play with the marine iguanas by dragging them back into the water after their arduous swim to shore time and time again.
+It’s rather enjoyable watching the sea lion pups play with the marine iguanas.
+They would drag them back into the water after their arduous swim to shore time and time again.
 While the GMI is noticeably smaller in size, they are also noticeable by colour.
 The GMI are mostly dark brown/black coloured with red colouration near their tail and on their back.
-You’ll most likely hear them before you see them as they routinely desalinate their nostrils by blowing their noses loudly, so given the chance you may get a little more than you bargain for.
+You’ll most likely hear them before you see them as they routinely desalinate their nostrils by blowing their noses loudly.
+So, given the chance you may get a little more than you bargained for.
 Keep your distance!

 Blue Footed Booby

 The BFB gets it’s fashionable feet from their diet of natural and fresh fish.
 It’s a good sign of a healthy immunity too, so you’ll never find the really blue footed individuals without a mate.
 You’ll notice the males lifting and displaying their pretty pedicure to attract a mate constantly.
 I have to admit I found BFB’s to be rather flamboyant.
 Like, if there was ever going to be a Mardi Gras parade on the Galapagos Islands, the BFB would be leading the way without question.
 I enjoyed their company despite them wanting to keep their distance, they certainly brightened our day to say the least.